Academic Programs Catalog

 2. Enact a curriculum for medical students that:

-1. is strongly influenced by the focus of educating primary care physicians.
+1. is strongly influenced by the focus of educating exemplary physicians.

 2. utilizes the biopsychosocial model of medicine.